Law of large numbers: Proof of the strong law

+for $n$ sufficiently large, and therefore this series is summable.
+Since this holds for any $\epsilon > 0$, we have established the strong law of large numbers.
+The proof can be strengthened immensely by dropping all finiteness assumptions on the second and fourth moments.
+It can also be extended for example to discuss partial sums of distributions without any finite moments.
+Such proofs use more intricate arguments to prove the same Borel-Cantelli predicate, a strategy attributed to Kolmogorov to conceptually bring the limit inside the probability parentheses.

 Consequences

 The law of large numbers provides an expectation of an unknown distribution from a realization of the sequence, but also any feature of the probability distribution.
 By applying Borel's law of large numbers, one could easily obtain the probability mass function.
 For each event in the objective probability mass function, one could approximate the probability of the event's occurrence with the proportion of times that any specified event occurs.
 The larger the number of repetitions, the better the approximation.
 As for the continuous case: $C=(a-h,a+h]$, for small positive h.
 Thus, for large n:

 With this method, one can cover the whole x-axis with a grid (with grid size 2h) and obtain a bar graph which is called a histogram.

+Applications

+One application of the law of large numbers is an important method of approximation known as the Monte Carlo method, which uses a random sampling of numbers to approximate numerical results.
+The algorithm to compute an integral of f(x) on an interval [a, b] is as follows: